my-carla/sumo/docs/web/docs/Networks/PlainXML.md

 This will cause the nodes *id0*,*id23* and *id24* to be joined into a single junction.
 It will also prevent the nodes *id13* and *id17* from being joined.
-The **joinExclude**-tag is only usefull together with the option **--junctions.join** but the **join**-tag can also be used all by itself.
+The **joinExclude**-tag is only useful together with the option **--junctions.join** but the **join**-tag can also be used all by itself.
 Nodes to be excluded from joining can also be specified via the option **--junctions.join-exclude id,[id\]+**.